W3NDO/getUserTL/README.md

   python3 getUserTL.py 'user_handle'
 Where the user_id is the twitter user's handle.
 For example: python3 getUserTL.py w3ndo_

 Requires a developer twitter account.
-It will ass for the access tokens.
+It will ask for the access tokens.